Lehigh men's wrestling takes down Penn 24-14 - The Brown and White

-Behind victories from No.10 senior Max Brignola (165 lbs), first-year Brady Collins (174 lbs) and a win by decision from fifth-year JT Davis (197 lbs) the No. 22 Lehigh men’s wrestling team defeated the University of Pennsylvania in a tight 24-14 dual on Friday night at Grace Hall.
+Behind key victories from No. 10 senior Max Brignola (165 lbs), first-year Brady Collins (174 lbs) and graduate JT Davis (197 lbs), the No. 22 Lehigh men’s wrestling team defeated the University of Pennsylvania in a tight 24-14 dual on Friday night at Grace Hall.

 With the win, the Mountain Hawks move to 10-6 on the season, while the Quakers fall to 6-3.
-In front of a packed home crowd, Lehigh grabbed control early when No. 4 graduate Sheldon Seymour battled No. 31 first-year Davis Motyka in the night’s opening 125-lbs bout.
+In front of a packed home crowd of 1,338, Lehigh grabbed control early when No. 4 graduate student Sheldon Seymour battled No. 31 first-year Davis Motyka in the night’s opening 125-lbs bout.

 Seymour scored a takedown early in the match before Motyka was injured, leading to a default win for the Mountain Hawks.

-In the 133-lbs match, Lehigh first-year Mason Ziegler and Penn No. 12 junior Evan Mougalian went scoreless for the first two periods.
-However, an escape point in the last period helped Mougalian to the win by decision, 1-0.
+In the 133-lbs match, Lehigh first-year Mason Ziegler and UPenn’s No. 12 junior Evan Mougalian went scoreless for the first two periods.
+However, an escape point in the last period helped Mougalian to a 1-0 win by decision.

-A pair of major decision wins for Penn’s 141-lbs, No. 7 senior CJ Composto over Lehigh’s first-year Seamus Mack and Penn’s 149-lbs, No. 4 sophomore Cross Wasilewski over Lehigh’s sophomore Matt Repos put the Quakers up 11-6 through four matches.
+A pair of major decision wins for UPenn’s 141-lbs, No. 7 senior CJ Composto over Lehigh’s first-year Seamus Mack and UPenn’s 149-lbs, No. 4 sophomore Cross Wasilewski over Lehigh’s sophomore Matt Repos put the Quakers up 11-6 through four matches.

-At the 157-lbs weight class, Lehigh’s No. 11 sophomore Logan Rozynski faced off against Penn’s No. 10 junior Jude Swisher in a ranked matchup.
+At the 157-lbs weight class, Lehigh’s No. 11 sophomore Logan Rozynski faced off against UPenn’s No. 10 junior Jude Swisher in a ranked matchup.

 An escape and a pushout in the second period gave Swisher a 2-0 advantage heading into the contest’s final period.
 Rozynski got on the scoreboard with an escape, but another pushout by Swisher earned the latter the win by decision, 3-1.